CHRIBUR-organization/OKLCH_CSS_Palette_Builder/SECURITY.md

 ## Reporting a Vulnerability

-Make a new issue.
+- Make a new issue.
-If it is critical, mail to pikatyupokenonnori@gmail.com.
+- If the vulnerability is critical, mail to [chribur0309@gmail.com](chribur0309@gmail.com).